 The main selection criteria are the candidates’ academic qualification, the academic quality of the research proposal and the suitability of the project for the GCSC’s research programme.
 Short-listed candidates will be invited to a 30-minute interview; telephone interviews can be arranged for candidates from overseas.

 The application deadline is March 1st, 2011 (date of receipt).
 All applications (including an application form and further documents as stated on the GCSC-website) have to be submitted online.
-Please find all information on the two-stage application procedure on our website.

 If you have any questions concerning your application, please contact us at gcsc-application@uni-giessen.de.
 On 24th January 2011, the GCSC will host an Information Day at the Graduate Centre for the Study of Culture (GCSC), Justus-Liebig-University Giessen, Alter Steinbacher Weg 38, 35394 Giessen.
 The Information Day gives potential applicants the opportunity to meet the staff and students involved in the doctoral programme.
 You will also have the chance to obtain more information on the research areas and academic objectives of the GCSC, the wide range of interdisciplinary courses, colloquia, and conferences, the research support on offer, our international networks and partner institutions, as well as on publishing and funding opportunities available to GCSC-members.